Section 1. Sort elements from a Package or an Element: introduction, tree position information, settings

-Enterprise Architect project browser's toolbar provides a way to move these elements up or down resulting in a custom sorting order within the modified package or element.
-Once the corresponding green arrow buttons have been used (see below), the elements “TreePosition” are populated with values starting from 1.
+Enterprise Architect project browser makes it possible to move these elements up or down resulting in a custom sorting order within the modified package or element.
+Once the corresponding green arrow buttons have been used (see below), the elements "TreePosition" are populated with values starting from 1.

 Below is the updated tree position values after the custom order has been applied.

 - Elements that aren’t displayed in the Project Browser, such as Notes, Constraints, don’t have their tree position value updated.

 - By default, elements are still grouped by type i.e. eaUtils won't achieve the following order in the browser: Class2, Interface2, Class1, Interface3…